Azure/azure-sql-db-inventory/README.md

 ## 📋 Features

 - ✅ Lists all Azure SQL Databases and Azure SQL Managed Instances across your subscription
+- 🔢 Displays the total number of subscriptions scanned
+- 🔠 Automatically sorts subscriptions alphabetically for consistent output
 - 🗂️ Groups databases by their parent SQL server and resource group
 - 📊 Displays database service tier, status, redundancy type, storage size, failover groups (applicable only to Azure SQL Databases) and compute details in a clean table format
 - 🔁 Uses standard CLI tools